omar-dakalbab/omar-frontend/README.md

 - 👋 Hi, I’m Omar Dakelbab
 - 👀 I’m interested in Frontend Developing & C# programming language
 - 🌱 I’m currently learning Nodejs, React, React Native
-- 📫 You can reach me by searching @omar._developer on Instagram
+- 📫 You can reach me by searching @omar.dakelbab on Instagram

 <!---
 omar-frontend/omar-frontend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.